djshuster/musical-keyboard/index.md

 # What Is It?
 ## Multiple Instruments
 <img src="Images/helicopter-screenshot-0.jpg" alt="musical keyboard program with helicopter-sound instrument" width="40%" height="40%" align="right"/>
 In short, you can play a bunch of different instruments.
-Below, you can see a pitched helicopter-sounds "instrument" in use.
+On the right, you can see our pitched helicopter-sounds "instrument" in use.
 Funky!

 ## Load Tracks
 You can also load in MIDI files for your listening pleasure, or you can use them as backing tracks!